Split Testing Vs A/B Testing: When to use what

 Apply the results from previous tests to future changes that you make.

-For example, if you find that using numbers in the headlines on your site brings in more conversions or higher click-through rates, you might want to consider also testing numbers in email headlines to see how they perform there.
+For example, sometimes you find that using numbers in the headlines on your site brings in more conversions.
+Then, you might want to consider also testing numbers in email headlines to see how they perform there.

 Comparison isn’t always a bad thing.